 Goat hay feeders are an important part of raising goats.
 Not all goat owners feed their animals grain, it all depends on the situation and nutritional needs of the individual animal.

 All goats do, however, need to have access to good quality hay.
 Whether that be at all times or just a few times a day.
 Goats love hay and will consume quite a bit every single day.

-Goats, contrary to what people believe, are pretty picky eaters and will chew up the hay they like while letting the hay they don’t, like fall from their mouths in a practiced dance.
-Because of this, you may just find piles of wasted hay scattered throughout your barn.
+Goats, contrary to what people believe, are pretty picky eaters and will chew up the hay they like while letting the hay they don’t like, fall from their mouths in a practiced dance.
+Because of this, you may find piles of wasted hay scattered throughout your barn.

-There are many options for goat hay feeders from DIY you can make yourself to expensive contraptions available to purchase in store or online.
+There are many options for goat hay feeders, from DIY you can make yourself to expensive contraptions available to purchase in-store or online.
 I have tried a handful of feeders and I have had my flops and my favorites.
+This is my list of feeders that I have used and tried over the last 10 years with our own goat herd.

 Hanging Metal Goat Hay Feeder

-I purchased this metal hay feeder to use in our buck’s outside summer pens.
+I purchased a version of this metal hay feeder to use in our buck’s outside summer pens.
 This is by far the best option I have found for my rowdy group of bucks.
 It is sturdy enough to stand up to their strength and will stay put even with their roughhousing.

 This feeder will also work with more than one animal in a pen but 2 goats per feeder I think would be the limit.
 I purchased these feeders almost three years ago, and they look just as nice as they did on day one.
 Younger goats can squeeze in, and you do not have to worry about them getting stuck, something that can happen with goats.